nomad-dormouse/mnist-digit-recognizer/README.md

 Key features:
 - Prediction history is displayed in the web interface
-- Historical data can be exported for analysis
+- Historical data can be queried using the database viewer tool
+- Database is automatically backed up periodically

 ## Technical Details